JoukjeWillemsen/Research-Repository-Master-Thesis/3.SimulationStudy/README.md

 * In simulationstudy A, the scenarios A,B,C1-3 and D1-3 are simulated.
 * In simulationstudy B, the scenarios A,B,E1-3 and F1-3 are simulated.

-Hence, there are two versions of every rmd file (except '0.DataPreperation'), either starting with "A." or "B.".
+Hence, there are two versions of every rmd file (except `0.DataPreperation`), either starting with "A." or "B.".

-For both the simulation studies, run the rmd files stored in this folder starting from 'O.DataPreperation' to 'A/B.DataVisualization' in the right order as presented below.
+For both the simulation studies, run the rmd files stored in this folder starting from `O.DataPreperation` to `A/B.DataVisualization` in the right order as presented below.

 | Files                      | Description   |